• Skip to primary navigation

 Jump to Recipe

-Peanut butter is a wonderful thing!
-I love using it for making cookies, The Best Peanut Butter Pie, Chocolate Peanut Butter Spread, or No-Churn Peanut Butter Ice Cream, but not only.
-These savory Spinach Peanut Butter Noodles or Peanut Cutter Chicken Curry are incredible.
+Peanut butter is a wonderful thing.
+I love using it for baking and desserts like The Best Peanut Butter Pie or the Chocolate Peanut Butter Spread, but not only.
+These Spinach Peanut Butter Noodles are incredible.

 Jump to recipe